-Want your sales team to focus their efforts, up their game and smash targets?
+Want your real estate sales team to focus their efforts, up their game and smash targets?
 Of course you do!
 (You clicked on the link, after all.)

-Let’s take a look at 3 ways reporting can help kick your sales team’s performance up a notch.
+Let’s take a look at 3 ways your real estate CRM can help kick your sales team’s performance up a notch.

 Daily Goals and the Dashboard Progress Bar

 It’s well known that the most effective way to reach a goal is to break it down into smaller, bite-sized measures of progress.
 Your real estate office software programs can help you do this.

 Have you ever signed up to run in the Bridge to Brisbane, City2South or Round the Bays - promising yourself you’d eat clean, train mean and kick fitness goals before the big day?
 But then, suddenly, it’s 3 months later - the day of the race - and the only time you broke a sweat was during a particularly brisk walk to the coffee shop?